mercadopago/devsite-docs/guides/vtex/cho-pro-configuration.en.md

 # Configure Checkout Pro

-To configure Checkout Pro, access the administration panel of your VTEX platform > **Payments > Configuration > Payment Plans**.
+To configure Checkout Pro, access the administration panel of your VTEX platform, and then **Payments > Configuration > Payment Plans**.
 Then, follow the steps below:

 1. Click on the "+ (Add new payment plan for...)" button.
 2. Under the **Other** category, search for **MercadoPagoPro**.